scottprahl/iad/INSTALL.md

 to create excutable versions of the `ad` and `iad` programs.

 > Despite being written in standard C, cross-platform compiling can be a nuisance because I wrote the program using the literate [cweb](http://literateprogramming.com/cweb_download.html) techniques of Knuth.
 This means the original source files `*.w` need to be converted to to `*.c` files using a program called `ctangle`.
 Since I don't want everyone else to be forced to wear the `cweb` hairshirt, I have included the `.c` and `.h` files, but sometimes I screw up.
-The ctangle code is available from [Stanford](https://www-cs-faculty.stanford.edu/~knuth/cweb.html).

 To verify that the program is working properly, try